oscdoctest/Qi-Docs/docs/Qi_Calculation_Types.rst

 ``GetOrCreateTypeAsync()``
 ----------------------

-Retrieves or inserts a QiCalculationType into a namespace.
+Retrieves the QiCalculationType within the specified namespaceId, or creates the QiCalculationType if it does not already exist.
+If the QiCalculationType exists, it is returned to the caller unchanged.

 **Syntax**